Venafi/VenafiPS/docs/functions/Search-VdcHistory.md

 ## DESCRIPTION
 Items in the secret store matching the key/value provided will be found and their details returned with their associated 'current' item.
 As this function may return details on many items, optional parallel processing has been implemented.
-Be sure to use PowerShell Core, v7 or greater, to take advantage.
+Be sure to use PowerShell v7+ to take advantage.

 ## EXAMPLES